Banjo: Tenor banjo

 The shorter-necked, tenor banjo, with 17 ("short scale") or 19 frets, is also typically played with a plectrum.
 It became a popular instrument after about 1910.
 Early models used for melodic picking typically had 17 frets on the neck and a scale length of 191/2 to 211/2 inches.
 By the mid-1920s, when the instrument was used primarily for strummed chordal accompaniment, 19-fret necks with a scale length of 213/4 to 23 inches became standard.
 The usual tuning is the all-fifths tuning C3 G3 D4 A4, in which exactly seven semitones (a perfect fifth) occur between the open notes of consecutive strings; this is identical to the tuning of a viola.
 Other players (particularly in Irish traditional music) tune the banjo G2 D3 A3 E4 like an octave mandolin, which lets the banjoist duplicate fiddle and mandolin fingering.
 The popularization of this tuning is usually attributed to the late Barney McKenna, banjoist with The Dubliners.
-Fingerstyle on tenor banjo retuned to open G tuning dgd'g' or lower open D tuning Adad' (three finger picking, frailing) have been explored by Mirek Patek.

 The tenor banjo was a common rhythm instrument in early 20th-century dance bands.
 Its volume and timbre suited early jazz (and jazz-influenced popular music styles) and could both compete with other instruments (such as brass instruments and saxophones) and be heard clearly on acoustic recordings.
 George Gershwin's Rhapsody in Blue, in Ferde Grofe's original jazz-orchestra arrangement, includes tenor banjo, with widely spaced chords not easily playable on plectrum banjo in its conventional tunings.
 With development of the archtop and electric guitar, the tenor banjo largely disappeared from jazz and popular music, though keeping its place in traditional "Dixieland" jazz.

 Some 1920s Irish banjo players picked out the melodies of jigs, reels, and hornpipes on tenor banjos, decorating the tunes with snappy triplet ornaments.
 The most important Irish banjo player of this era was Mike Flanagan of the New York-based Flanagan Brothers, one of the most popular Irish-American groups of the day.
 Other pre-WWII Irish banjo players included Neil Nolan, who recorded with Dan Sullivan's Shamrock Band in Boston, and Jimmy McDade, who recorded with the Four Provinces Orchestra in Philadelphia.
 Meanwhile, in Ireland, the rise of ceili bands provided a new market for a loud instrument like the tenor banjo.
 Use of the tenor banjo in Irish music has increased greatly since the folk revival of the 1960s.